GaloisInc/BESSPIN-Lando/lobot-core/contributing.md

-# Contributing to lando-core
+# Contributing to lobot-core

-The following is a set of guidelines for contributing to Lando/Lobot.
+The following is a set of guidelines for contributing to Lobot.

 #### Table Of Contents